 In Mexico, there are a number of volcanoes that can be easily accessed, including Tequila Volcano, where visitors can actually drive to the edge of the crater and peer inside to see the forests that have sprung up inside.

 Rock climbers will want to summit “the plug”, a lava column that formed inside the mouth of the volcano and was then thrust upward by geologic pressure.
 Its sheer walls are not for the uninitiated, nor the acrophobic.

 Other climbable volcanoes in Mexico

-Volcan Arenal – Costa Rica
+4. Arenal Volcano – Costa Rica

-The area has grown in recent years with Costa Rica’s runaway tourism, and you may find more souls with whom to say “oooh” and “aaaah” than you were expecting.
+The area has grown in recent years with Costa Rica’s tourism, and you may find more souls with whom to say “oooh” and “aaaah” than you were expecting.

-Several hotels and outfitters in the town of Arenal, and nearby Fortuna, run tours, and the Arenal Observatory Lodge offers volcano views from right inside.
+Several hotels and outfitters in the town of Arenal and nearby Fortuna run tours, and the Arenal Observatory Lodge offers volcano views from right inside.

-Pacaya – Guatemala
+5. Pacaya Volcano – Guatemala